 Admission and enrollment procedures for this program are not the same as for other college programs and classes.
 Students interested in this program should contact Cosmetology faculty or an academic advisor to obtain enrollment procedures.
-Students will attend an orientation before class starts.
 Graduates of Highland's program must also pass a state board examination to obtain a license to practice.

-- Scott Anderson, Vice President of Business, Technology, and Community Programs - Amy Chamberlin, Cosmetology Faculty - Thedford Jackson, Transfer Coordinator/Student Advisor
+- Scott Anderson, Vice President of Business, Technology, and Community Programs

+- Amy Chamberlin, Cosmetology Faculty

+- Amanda Venhuizen, Student Advisor